-With mixed emotions I am reducing my personal clinical work at TH Medical Aesthetics in order to devote more time and energy into my rapidly expanding national medical aesthetics training company.
-I’ll be sad about this change on September 1, but excited about moving forward with the next chapter in my long nursing career.
+With mixed emotions I am reducing my personal clinical work at TH Medical Aesthetics in order to devote more time to my rapidly expanding national medical aesthetics training company.
+I’m sad to say goodbye, but excited about this next chapter in my long nursing career.

 Yes, I will miss injecting.
 I have loved this job for 26 years.
 If I can even call it a job!

 Medical aesthetics is my passion, and helping people feel better about themselves has been a true pleasure and very gratifying.
 But I have been extremely busy over the past two years and it’s become increasingly obvious that I can’t continue burning the candle at both ends.

 The downtime during COVID allowed me to take stock of where I am now in my career and how I want to fill the twilight of my nursing career.
 That time to reflect led me to make this important step forward.

 The decision has been made easier because I know my patients – in fact, all of our patients — are in great hands at THMA.

 Michele Cluff and Jeanine Harrison are excellent injectors with vast amounts of experience.
 They have the same skills I do, have access to all of my charts and are compassionate professionals.
 Michele will now be doing the online consultations.

 That reassurance is increased even further because a third nursing injector will be joining the team in September.
 While I’ll save that announcement for next time, I could not be happier about this for everyone involved.

 The door doesn’t close completely on my services.
 Starting on September, I will work the equivalent of two days a month on specialty treatments like InstaLift, Bellafill and Radiesse.
 Those appointments can be made through our new booking site.